Surgical Technologist Career Overview

 What Do Surgical Technologists Do?

 Surgical technologists are often referred to as operating room technicians or scrub techs.
-Their primary duty is to ensure that the operation room and equipment are ready for the surgical process.
+Their primary duty is to ensure the operation room and equipment are ready for surgery.

-Achieving this entails a handful of tasks that happen before, during, and even after the operation is complete.
+Achieving this entails several tasks before, during, and even after the operation.

 Before the Procedure

-Before a surgery, operating room technicians focus on preparing and sterilizing the environment.
-This involves tasks such as sterilizing the equipment and operating room itself, preparing patients for surgery, and arranging surgical tools in a way that makes them easily accessible to the surgeons and medical teams.
+Before surgery, operating room technicians focus on preparing and sterilizing the environment.
+This involves sterilizing the equipment and operating room itself, preparing patients for surgery, and arranging surgical tools to make them easily accessible to the surgeons and medical teams.

 During the Procedure

-A surgical technologist’s job doesn’t end when the operation begins.
-At this point in the procedure, their jobs involve a variety of tasks, including but not limited to making sure the operating room stays sterile and organized and passing surgical tools to the surgeon and assistants.
+A surgical technologist’s job continues even after the operation begins.
+At this point in the procedure, their jobs involve various tasks, including but not limited to ensuring the operating room stays sterile and organized and passing surgical tools to the surgeon and assistants.

 After the Procedure

-Again, a surgical technologist’s job doesn’t end when the surgery does.
+Again, a surgical technologist’s job continues even after the surgery.
 After the procedure, operating room technicians still have to wrap up the procedure by accounting for all tools and instruments used during the surgery, disposing of needles and gauze, applying dressings to the patient’s body parts, and making sure the environment remains sterile until the patient leaves for the recovery room.

 Education Requirements

-To become a surgical technologist, an individual must complete relevant courses and programs.
-These are often offered by universities, vocational schools, junior colleges, community colleges, hospitals, and also the military.
+To become a surgical technologist, one must complete relevant courses and programs.
+Universities, vocational schools, junior colleges, community colleges, hospitals, and the military often offer these.

 Surgical technology programs take as long as two years, with the shortest lasting as little as twelve months.
 Most professionals in the field begin with an associate’s degree that takes two years to complete.